ControllerEater/psvr2tk-jb-starter/README.md

 # psvr2tk-jb-starter
 an app to start the recently-released PSVR2 Toolkit 1.0's Jailbreaker, and then start steamvr, with support for starting other apps/scripts alongside it.
+## Setup
+its a very simple setup process, you can not screw it up. i dont recommend you do this before jailbreaking at least once.
+1. download the code
+2. grab the latest release of [vr2jb](https://github.com/BnuuySolutions/vr2jb/releases/latest)
+3. extract the files inside the zip into the vr2jb folder
+4. (if you havent) install steamvr
+5. (optional) add any extras you want into the /extras/ folder (.lnks work)
+6. run the script
+easy as pie.
+## Bugs
+issues accepted ig idk.
+also, does not work on linux.